rgl/gitlab-ci-validate-jwt/README.md

 This validates a GitLab CI ID Token JWT using the keys available at its jwks endpoint.

-A GitLab CI ID Token JWT is a private string that can be used to authenticate a particular CI job in 3rd party services (like HashiCorp Vault).
+A GitLab CI ID Token JWT is a secret string that can be used to authenticate a particular CI job in 3rd party services (like HashiCorp Vault).

 Its available in a CI job as a [custom environment variable defined in the job `id_tokens` property](https://docs.gitlab.com/ee/ci/secrets/id_token_authentication.html), as, e.g.: